nextmv-io/go-routingkit/README.md

 go get -u github.com/nextmv-io/go-routingkit
 ```

-Go-routingkit is currently only supported on Linux.
+Go-routingkit is currently supported on Linux, MacOS (both Intel and Apple Silicon).

-Go-routingkit relies on cgo, and its C dependencies are statically linked to
+Go-routingkit relies on cgo, and its C dependencies are dynamically linked.
-increase portability.
-However, this requires packages that import go-routingkit
+However, this requires packages that import go-routingkit to do two things when
-to do two things when running `go build`:
+running `go build`:

 - The `netgo` build tag should be passed to avoid linking with native networking
   libraries: `go build -tags netgo`.